Music and Lyrics by Len Ballantine | Book by John Copeland

 A Salvation Army Officer tortured by the demons of his past finds assurance that God’s plan reaches even the deepest caverns of darkest England.

-Currently accepting bookings for
+…but we are still accepting bookings for

 |Len Ballantine | Music and Lyrics